georgialoper/strongly-typed-css-stirtrek-2023/pages/vanilla-extract/6_sprinklesFn.md

 ```

 <!--
-This is the CSS output, again it's a css.ts file so this will be static CSS created at build time.
+This is the CSS output, again since we defined our sprinkles in a .css.ts file this will be static CSS created at build time.

 You can see we have a class for every vars token for every property we defined in that properties key, so we effectively have Atomic CSS classes

 We have our color atomic classes